 London EC1V 0HB

-At City, Neil teaches two modules: Comparative Asian Politics and Advanced Topics in Comparative Politics.
+At City, Neil teaches two modules: IP2037 Comparative Asian Politics and IP2033 Advanced Topics in Comparative Politics.
 Neil also co-convenes IP3017 Final Year Dissertation Project with Dr Jimena Valdez).
 He has also contributed to SAM005 Qualitative Research Methods in Sociology (postgraduate).
 Before joining City, Neil was based at the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV), where he remains an Associate Fellow.
-He also taught modules in comparative authoritarianism, Southeast Asian politics, and development, at the University of Amsterdam and Leiden University.
+He also taught modules in comparative authoritarianism, Southeast Asian politics, and development at the University of Amsterdam and Leiden University.
 He has held fellowships at the University of Sydney and the University of Copenhagen.
 Neil completed his PhD at the School of Oriental and African Studies (SOAS) at the University of London in 2019.

 - Asia - East